 Why did Cai choose gunpowder?

 Cai’s choice to use gunpowder was not unusual.
 In China, happy or festive events are often celebrated using firecrackers and fireworks.
-The rainbow of dazzling fireworks used to create the arch of the transient rainbow over the river only lasted several seconds after it was activated.
+The rainbow of dazzling fireworks used to create the arch of the transient rainbow over the river6 only lasted several seconds after it was activated.
 Still, Cai also made an accompanying piece of art so the experience could last forever.

 Drawing for Transient Rainbow (gunpowder on paper)